MakerXStudio/algorand-sandbox-dev/README.md

 ### Goal

-In order to run a goal command against your algod instance, copy [reset.ps1](./reset.ps1) into your project wherever you put your `docker-compose.yml` file and execute it via `./goal.ps1 {command}` e.g. `./goal.ps1 account list`.
+In order to run a [goal](https://developer.algorand.org/docs/clis/goal/goal/) command against your algod instance, copy [goal.ps1](./goal.ps1) into your project wherever you put your `docker-compose.yml` file and execute it via `./goal.ps1 {command}` e.g. `./goal.ps1 account list`.

 ## Getting access to the private key of the faucet account